Oscimin SR Tablets

 Prolonged use of anticholinergics may decrease or inhibit salivary flow, thus contributing to the development of caries, periodontal disease, oral candidiasis, and discomfort.

+The formulation for OSCIMIN SR is a non-eroding, non-gelling sustained release matrix.
+The drug releases from the tablet while the tablet remains intact.
+Therefore, it is possible that a tablet may appear in your stool.
 This medication should be taken 30 minutes to one hour before meals.
+Tablets should be swallowed whole.
 This medication should be used with caution during exercise or hot weather; overheating may result in heat stroke.
 Hyoscyamine may cause drowsiness, dizziness or blurred vision; patients should observe caution before driving, using machinery or performing other tasks requiring mental alertness.

 Absorption of other oral medications may be decreased during concurrent use with anticholinergics due to decreased gastrointestinal motility and delayed gastric emptying.
 Drug interactions may occur when anticholinergics are used with the following medications: antacids, antidiarrheals (adsorbent), other anticholinergics, antimyasthenics, cyclopropane, haloperidol, ketoconazole, metoclopramide, opioid (narcotic) analgesics, and potassium chloride.